-But for a fully "mature" guy like me, the proverb carries not only a figurative but a literal warning, i.e., don't eat too much.
-Enough is as good as a feast if a feast makes your stomach hurt, makes you heavy-lidded and passive, and if you feel a heck of a lot better when you stop eating before you reach satiety.
+But for a fully "mature" guy like me, the proverb carries not only a figurative but a plain literal instruction, i.e., "do yourself a favor, eat less."
+Enough is as good as a feast if a feast makes your stomach swell, makes you heavy-lidded and gassy and passive, and if you feel a heck of a lot better when you haul yourself away from the Table of Plenty long before you reach satiety.

-I can remember, as an adolescent, eating three large, overstuffed hamburgers, the roll overflowing with tomatoes, onions, relish, ketchup, etc. Along with a bottomless bowl of fries.
+I can remember, as a voracious adolescent, eating three large, overstuffed hamburgers at a single sitting -- the roll overflowing with tomatoes, onions, relish, ketchup, etc. Along with a bottomless bowl of fries.
 And craving more.
-Then as a young man, a good portion was two hamburgers.
-Nowadays, I take a half or split one with a friend.
+Then as a vigorous young man, a good portion was two hamburgers.
+Nowadays, I go halves with a friend.
 Hold the fries.

-When my grandmother prepared those glorious blintzes of my youth, eight was my number.
+When my grandmother dished up those glorious blintzes of my youth, eight was my number.
 Now my number is -- one.
 And I feel the better for it.

 Digestion is slower and, I suppose, less efficient.
-And then there's the embarrassing fact that hamburgers and blintzes and everything else goes right to the enlarged belly, the "front porch."
+And then there's the embarrassing fact that hamburgers and blintzes and everything else settles right in the enlarged belly, the "front porch."

 So here's a proverb for this latter age: "enough is better than a feast."
 Much.

-By the way, I first encountered the proverb, believe it or not, as the title to William Wager's 1581 morality play of the same name.
-And then in Latin in Shakespeare's Love's Labor's Lost, where, Sir Nathaniel and the pedant Holofernes come on stage having just completed, ahem, dinner.
+By the way, I first encountered the proverb, believe it or not, as the title to William Wager's 1581 morality.
+And then in Latin in Shakespeare's Love's Labor's Lost, where, Sir Nathaniel and the pedant Holofernes come on stage having just completed, apparently, a more than substantial dinner.
 "Holofernes: 'Satis quod sufficit.'"
 Perhaps Holofernes paraphrases and simplifies Horace:

 Multa petentibus